luisdelaye/Mexstrain/README.md

 yucat	yucatan
 ```

 As you can see, we substituted 'state of mexico' by 'estado de mexico' and 'coahuila de zaragoza' by 'coahuila'.
 It is worth mentioning the case of 'yucatan'.
 In the color_ordering.tsv file the State is written as 'Yucatan' however in the metadata.tsv is written as 'Yucatán' (with accent in the 'a').
-By general rule, it is better to avoid accentuated vowels.
+As mentioned above, accentuated vowels must be avoided.
 Because we use regular expression within the script, to replace the world 'Yucatán' by 'Yucatan' it is enough to write only the first part of the name: 'yucat' and the script will do the rest.

 If you would like to change the names of the color_ordering.tsv file instead, simply open the file with a text editor (like [ATOM](https://atom.io)) and change it.
 Also avoid writting vowels with accents.